sushant1212/Deep-Learning-Notes/README.md

 # supreme-journey
-This repo is to store my progress to achieve my goals.
+This repository is my journey to AI